 - Cluster does not support Virtual Machine instances

-The Tufts University Linux Research Cluster is comprised of Cisco, IBM and Penguin hardware running the Red Hat Enterprise Linux 6.9 operating system.
+The Tufts University Linux Research High Performance Computing (HPC) Cluster is comprised of Cisco, IBM and Penguin hardware running the Red Hat Enterprise Linux 6.9 operating system.

 - Nodes are interconnected via 10Gig and 100Gig networks with projects in the works to support 100Gig infiniband.

-- The system is managed via the SLURM scheduler with a total of 7636 cores and 32TB of memory with 41216 GPU cores.
+- The system is managed via the SLURM scheduler with a total of 10,000 cores and 42TB of memory with 616,704 GPU cores.

 In addition to the research cluster, this resource is supported by Tufts research networked storage infrastructure.

-- Storage consists of a dedicated 600TB parallel file system (GPFS) along with 600TB of object storage (DDN WOS) for archival purposes.
+- Storage consists of a dedicated 580TB parallel file system (GPFS) along with 1.2TB of object storage (DDN WOS) for archival purposes.

 - Dedicated login, management, file transfer, compute, storage and virtualization nodes are available on the cluster, all connected via a dedicated network infrastructure.
 Users access the system locally and remotely thru ssh clients as well as a number of scientific gateways and portals, enabling not only access for experienced users but emerging interest across all domains.